 You may not be a big fan of video gaming, sports, or animé.
 You may even dismiss its usefulness in your teen’s life.
-However, they have meaning to your teen.
-Getting involved with things that are important to them demonstrates that you value their interests and so, value them.
+However, those things have meaning to your teen.
+Getting involved with what’s are important to them demonstrates that you value their interests, so… value them.
 It may open the door for you to invite them to join you in things you do.
 They may actually shock you by saying “yes.”

 7. If you bake it, they will come (and maybe even talk).

 I have NEVER had my teens turn me down for a little one-on-one time if there is food or dessert involved.
 You may actually get more than a one-word answer to a question.
 This may look a little different depending on which child I’m wooing, for sure.
 It can be as simple as warming a pecan pie for my high schooler or as involved as cooking hamburgers on the grill for my college graduate.
 Once you find what works, it’s a win.

 These are just a few ways for parents to increase their quality time with their teens.
 It’s important to make the most of the time that you have left with them at home.
 Before you know it, they will be off to college, military, or the work world.

 Here are some other blogs that may help you deepen your connection with your teen: